Glossary

 Adjustable Rate Loans – (also known as variable-rate loans), usually offer a lower initial interest rate than fixed-rate loans.
 The interest rate fluctuates over the life of the loan based on market conditions, but the loan agreement generally sets maximum and minimum rates.
 When interest rates rise, generally so do your loan payments; when interest rates fall, your monthly payments may be lowered

-Appraisal – A written estimate, provided by a State licensed Appraiser, of the value of a home.
+Appraisal – A written estimate of the value of a home.

 “Blue Book” Price – the price of a used car as measured by a quality index of many similar vehicles.
-Various publications (now available for free on the internet) disclose used vehicle values (retail, trade-in, wholesale).
+Various publications (now available for free on the internet) disclose used vehicle values.

 Buy Down – A method of lowering the interest rate on a mortgage, either temporarily or for the entire term of the loan.
 Permanent Buydowns require the payment of points at closing, while Temporary Buydowns require the payment of a lump-sum interest payment up front which can subsidize the mortgage payments over the first one to three years of the loan.